 Here is an explaination of the Relay tasks:

-With flashlight in hand carry a high-rise pack, 4 foot bundle of 4 inch hose weighing 42 pounds, to the sixth floor.
-The high-rise pack must be deposited in the box at the top of the tower.
-Proper placement is on or in the box, with no part of the high-rise pack touching the deck.
+With flashlight in hand carry a Hi-Rise pack, 4 foot bundle of 4 inch hose weighing 42 pounds, to the sixth floor.
+The Hi-Rise pack must be deposited in the box at the top of the tower.
+Proper placement is on or in the box, with no part of the Hi-Rise Pack touching the deck.
 The second competitor is already positioned at the top of the tower.
-Once the first competitor reaches the top of the tower, has one foot on the top platform and has deposited the high-rise pack in the box, he may then make the exchange.
+Once the first competitor reaches the top of the tower, has one foot on the top platform and has deposited the hi-rise pack in the box, he may then make the exchange.

 2nd Task: Hose Hoist